riyawalia/EasyEqual/README.md

 Console.WriteLine(compareEquality.Differences(deepEquality: true));
 ```

-EasyEquals also supports a quick and dirty syntax to use outside of unit tests:
+EasyEqual also supports a quick and dirty syntax to use outside of unit tests:
 ```C#
 bool areEqual = Compare<Fruit>.AreEqual(oranges, oranges);
 ```